vk0808/conFusion/README.md

 ## About
 **Version 1.0.0** :
-A restaurant website design, utilizing Bootstrap 4.
+A restaurant website design, utilizing HTML5, CSS3 and Bootstrap 4.

 ---